CodyNjos/jquery-salary-calculator/README.md

 ////SOURCE SCREEN SHOT OF EMPTY TABLE////

 To enter and employee, simply fill out all the input fields and click 'Add Employee'.
+By default, Employee salary is set to a max of $200,000, and employ ID's are limited to 6 digits.
+This can be modified if needed.

 ////SOURCE SCREEN SHOT OF TABLE WITH EMPLOYEES////